Expand the section navigation mobile menu

 Reporting Concerning Behavior Find Other Reporting Options

+For an at a glance view of the review process for incidents reported through the concerning behavior report access the Concerning Behavior Review Process for ACT flowchart.
 By familiarizing yourself with the Assessment and Care Team procedures you can identify, prevent and report potential threats.
 Referrals can help provide early, prompt and effective intervention to support a safe, productive working and learning environment.
 Early prevention can be of the utmost importance.

 If you see/sense something, say something.
 When you witness concerning behavior in the community, your safety should always be the first priority.
 Students, faculty, staff, parents and others are strongly encouraged to report behaviors that they feel are concerning, worrisome or threatening (no matter how small or insignificant that may seem).
 If you have tried to mitigate the situation, are unable to assist the individual with preventative measures or believe they need more intervention, you should complete the Concerning Behavior Report.